meshery/meshery/docs/_adapters/istio/istio.md

 Given that some service mesh implementations, never intend to fully implement the SMI specifications, for each individual test, three possible capability designations exist

-- Full - service mesh has this capability.
+- Full - service mesh has this capability

-- Partial - service mesh has a portion of this capability implemented (may or may not have this full capability in the future).
+- Partial - service mesh has a portion of this capability implemented(may or may not have this full capability in the future)

 - None - currently service mesh does not have this capability (may or may not have this capability in the future).